 Prosopagnosia can be defined as "a cognitive disorder of face perception where the ability to recognize familiar faces, including one's own face (self-recognition), is impaired, while other aspects of visual processing (e.g., object discrimination) and intellectual functioning (e.g., decision making) remain intact."
 (That's from Wikipedia)

 Some people describe and experience it as a disability.
 It has a few different forms.
 This page is about my personal experience.

 Though it does impact on my life (I don't easily recognise my own children, for example, and struggle to recognise my students), I think of it as kind of quirky and interesting, and not a medical condition.
 Although I have quite severe face blindness, as impairments go it's a relatively OK one to have (I can think of plenty of afflictions I'd not swap it for!).
-Hence I'm not in favour of medicalising it, and I prefer the plain term "face blindness" over the latinised "prosopagnosia" in every day discussion and for public awareness.
+Hence I'm not in favour of medicalising it, and I prefer the plain term "face blindness" over the classical Greek form "prosopagnosia" in every day discussion, and for public awareness (why use classical language for public awareness which is impenetrable to most of the public?).
 As a psychology lecturer I can switch to the technical term for more technical discussions, but not to make it sound exotic, or me sound educated.
 That's my personal view, and I respect others.